GenericMappingTools/gmt/doc/rst/source/psimage.rst

 .. include:: explain_-XY.rst_

-.. include:: explain_-c.rst_

-These options are for 1-bit images only.
+The following options are for 1-bit images only.
 They have no effect when plotting other images or PostScript files.

 .. _-G: